Funding announced for ATV facility in Newport

 In 2017, the state Department of Corrections listed the pros

-for closure in an internal report of recommendations for possible prison closures.
+for closure in an internal report of recommendations for possible

-bad floods, like in 2011, the prison is left in complete isolation because
+in 2011, the prison is left in complete isolation because

 flooding shuts down Route 11 in both directions, according to a

 IF YOU GO

-the streets of Manhattan and the plumes of smoke chasing
+the streets of Manhattan and the plumes of smoke chasing them on

-Medina was on hand for the Sept.
+was on hand for the Sept.
 11 remembrance ceremony at Luzerne County

 “That would make my morning,” Medina said.
 “Sept.
 11th was a beautiful